onqtam/headjack/docs/why/QUOTES_TO_FIX_LATER_WITH_INTERNET.md

+Gershenson, C. (2006).
+A general methodology for designing self-organizing systems.
+Technical Report 2005-05, ECCO.

+Beer, S. (1966).
+Decision and Control.
+John Wiley and Sons, New York.

+Radner, R. (1993).
+The organization of decentralized information processing.
+Econometrica, 61(5):1109–1146.

+Helbing, D. and Vicsek, T. (1999).
+Optimal self-organization.
+New Journal of Physics, 1:13.1–13.17.

 Parunak, H. V. D. (2006).
 A survey of environments and mechanisms for human-human stigmergy.
 In D. Weyns, H. V. D. Parunak, & F. Michel (Eds.), Environments for Multi-Agent Systems II (pp. 163–186).
 Springer.